 Military or prior learning experiential credits - For information about military or prior learning experiential credits, visit www.ccri.edu/PriorLearning/military.html or contact 401-825-2072.

 Academic support - A wide variety of support services are available to assist students with academic related matters:

 Information sessions - CCRI holds Admissions Information Sessions for new and current (nondegree) students to introduce them to what CCRI has to offer.
 To find an available Admissions Information Session, please check Available Courses.
 Use the SEARCH by subject, day, time and site link, select a term and select Admissions Information Session using the Subject: listing.

 The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after Sept.
 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.

 The Chapter 33 – Post-9/11 GI Bill goes into effect on August 1, 2009.

 Veterans should follow up with their VA educational officer for information on potential transferability.

-The Students Veterans Club provides a network of support for military veterans, their families and supporters.
-Secondly, the club educates the college community about the experiences of military veterans and works with the college administration to meet the needs of current and prospective student veterans.
+The Students Veterans Organization (SVO) provides a network of support for military veterans, their families and supporters.
+The club also educates the college community about the experiences of military veterans and works with the college administration to meet the needs of current and prospective student veterans.

-Students interested in more information about enrollment certification should contact the Office of Enrollment Services via e-mail at firstname.lastname@example.org or by calling (401) 825-2003.
+Students interested in more information about enrollment certification should contact the Veteran Services Office via email or by calling 401-825-2003.